 Like most of you, I knew two grandmothers.
 My paternal one, Mary, was a tiny, stern-faced, no-nonsense matriarch who ruled her super-clean, "absolutely-no-pets-allowed-EVER!" kingdom with an unsmiling hand.
 She lived only four blocks away from us, but our obligatory ventures to her house were as infrequent as the count of major holidays on the calendar.
-On those occasions, my sisters and I sat rigidly on Mary's prim Victorian settee, afraid to move or even blink lest we "offend" someone.
+On those occasions, my sisters and I sat rigidly on Mary's prim Victorian settee, afraid to move or even blink.

 Mary's skill at nurturing was applied solely to her backyard garden, a virtual paradise of perfectly groomed roses, flamboyant irises and sturdy flowering bulbs.
 When we were invited to trail behind her for a "showing," our little feet dared not stray off the meticulously laid stone path geometrically slicing the garden into military precise rectangles.

 Whenever we referred to Mary we were careful to add her last name to the term "grandma."

 Amelia was my maternal grandmother but I doubt we would have recognized that name during the years we grew up "across the alley" from the tidy little bungalow she shared with grandpa.
 It is significant to me today that none of us ever felt the need to clarify which grandmother we meant when we said simply, "grandma."
 No disrespect was intended toward Mary, but she, quite frankly, never merited that affectionate one-word title.

 "Across the alley" was in the city of course, but once we unlatched the climbing wild rose covered gate we were transported into a bountiful patch of "country" that supplied every single one of our childhood needs.